Kotlin/dokka/CONTRIBUTING.md

   message: "Error Loading Project: Cannot load 3 modules".
 Open up the details of the error, and click "Remove Selected", as these module `.iml` files are safe to remove.

+In order to publish dokka locally use: `./gradlew publishToMavenLocal` and add `mavenLocal()` to repositories in the project you want to generate documentation for.
+This will allow you to run the latest version in your project from local maven repository.
+Keep in mind that those builds are postfixed with `-SNAPSHOT`, eg. `1.4.0-rc-SNAPSHOT`, so remember to update plugin version.
+Dokka version generated with this build is taken from `gradle.properties` file under `dokka_version_base` and is visible in logs while running `publishToMavenLocal` task.